holgerlembke/ESPFMfGK/README.md

 ### Edit

-Lets edit a file!
+Permanent editor windows!
+Just open a file in a windowed editor, change content, click "save", change content, click "save".
 Works well for everything that is editable.

 ### Preview